 2009: Lilly Ledbetter Fair Pay Act is signed into law

-After years of fighting for equal pay, women still make on average 77 cents for every $1 a man makes.
-The Lilly Ledbetter Fair Pay Act, signed by President Obama in January 2009, allows women to file for wage discrimination suits within 180 days of their most recent paycheck, rather than from their first paycheck on the job.
+After years of fighting for equal pay, women, as of 2021 Census results, still make, on average, 82 cents for every $1 a man makes.
+The Lilly Ledbetter Fair Pay Act, signed by President Obama in January 2009, allows women to file for wage discrimination suits within 180 days of their most recent paycheck rather than from their first paycheck on the job.
 The law was named after Goodyear employee Lilly Ledbetter, who was awarded $3.3 million after discovering she made less than a male manager.

 2010: First woman wins Oscar for Best Director

 Kathryn Bigelow took home two of the Oscars' biggest prizes—Best Director and Best Picture—for "The Hurt Locker," a dramatization of the Iraq war.
 Lauded by critics for her tight, suspenseful action sequences and realistic depictions of soldiers at war, she bested a cadre of well-known male directors (including her ex-husband, "Avatar" director James Cameron) and shattered the stereotype that women can only be successful in directing films about women.

 Saudi Arabia was the last country in the world that prevented women from taking the wheel.
 But in 2011, Saudi women's rights activists used social media to organize a protest of this rule and grabbed the world's attention.
 They made some headway—one female driver was given a ticket rather than being arrested when she was pulled over—and the ban was finally lifted in 2018.